 Easy Ways to Add Active Rest to Your Day

-It might be a little socially awkward to squat all day long, but we’ve rounded up some tips to help you master the art of active rest.
+It might feel a little awkward to squat all day long, but we’ve rounded up some tips to help you master the art of active rest.

 Do This Hip Flexor Desk Stretch